loarca/declarative-db/README.md

 - Extensive testing
 - Smart scheduled saving
 - Protect scheduled saving from unexpected process termination
-- When `filename` option is not present, don't try to save changes
+- When `filename` option is not present, manage database in memory